 firstname.lastname@example.org. - 20 MB

 You may submit a maximum of three (3) photographs to the contest.
 Any photo received after the limit is reached will be disqualified.
 You may only submit one photo at a time.
 In order to upload additional photos, return to the Photo Submittal Form page and re-enter your information (you must agree to the full contest rules for each photo you submit).

 Yes.
 Digital manipulation of photographs is permitted.

 The contest rules require that you obtain consent from anyone whose image is identifiable in the photo.
 A

 sample image release consent form is provided.
 You must either use that form or an equivalent release form to obtain the signature of each identifiable person in your photograph.
 Upon request by DOHS, you must make the form(s) available to DOHS.
 If your photo is selected as a winner or finalist, and you are unable to provide the release to DOHS if requested, the photo will be disqualified and an alternate winner or finalist will be chosen.

 Only entrants whose photos are selected as finalists and winners will be notified by e-mail.
 After the contest is closed, the expert panel will select finalists and winners.
-The winning and finalist photos will be posted on the ORS, DOHS website in January 2017.

 The contest aims to raise awareness of workplace safety and health by challenging you to show what workplace safety and health means to you, so you aren't restricted to particular subjects or themes.
 However, there are important restrictions to keep in mind when choosing your subject: